MaiLa24/mdnuc/plugin_trajectory_follower/README.md

   </gazebo>
 ```

 In the `urdf` folder, you can find a robot with the plugin already defined.
-Maybe you need to change the paths to the txt files.
+You will need to change the paths to the txt files.

 Both the file with the waypoints and the file with the doors are created in the nuc_client package.